- Created by souraphone ratsaphong, last modified by Clinical Practice Improvement on Nov 28, 2022

 - an opportunity for the client or family member to relate their experience

-- an explanation of the next steps being taken to manage the event and prevent recurrence.
+- an explanation of the next steps being taken to manage the incident and prevent recurrence.

 7.3.
 The Open Arms approach to open disclosure is aligned with the Australian Commission on Safety and Quality in Health Care Australian Open Disclosure Framework (2013).